uptonking/note4yaoo/note-react-dev.md

     - We are bringing together the best of React Router and Reach Router into a new, hook-based API.
 - react

+- I avoid declaring React components via the concise arrow syntax.
+  - Instead, I prefer to use plain old function declarations.
+Here's why:
+    1. I can set a debugger inside a function declaration.
+    2. I can export default on the same line as the declaration.
 - react 16.13.0使用后可能出现一些warning的问题
   - I agree this warning requires some prior context.
 Essentially, you needed to know two things from the class era:
     - That you shouldn’t `setState` during render.
 Classes always warned about this.